Lisa Williams (poet)

 Lisa Williams (born 1966) is an American poet.

 Life

 She is from Nashville, Tennessee.
 She graduated from Belmont University, from the University of Virginia, with an M.F.A. and from the University of Cincinnati, with an M.A.

 She is an associate professor of English at Centre College.
+Since 2015, she has served as Series Editor for The University Press of Kentucky New Poetry and Prose Series.

 Her work has appeared in The Southwest Review, Poetry, Raritan, The Cincinnati Review, Virginia Quarterly Review, Poetry Daily, and The Hollins Critic.